 Becoming a volunteer

-Please note – at this time, most prison sites are only allowing limited volunteer access due to COVID-19 restrictions.
+Please note – at this time, many prison sites are only allowing limited volunteer access due to staffing shortages.
 This varies from site-to-site.
 We value your interest in volunteering with us but please be patient as your application may not proceed until volunteers are able to go on-site once again at the prison where you wish to volunteer.

 After we receive your expression of interest, we will be in touch to discuss the role and your suitability (an interview), arrange for criminal convictions history check, and if all is in order, we will book you in for a Corrections/Serco induction followed by our own induction training.
 Once your application is approved by the prison site, you would then be granted access to the prison under the supervision of our chaplains.